Meditation is a big part of my life. Unfortunately not yet all, only big. But I’m aiming there.

 Settling down back in Europe after My Big Trip I kept the regulariity of practice and started to introduce mindfulness in my daily activities.

-I learned from Buddhist places as if I discovered a treasure, and I was eager to share it with others, so I opened the doors of our home to those who could be interested.
+I learned from Buddhist places as if I discovered a treasure, and from suggestion of my master I was ready to share the Knowledge with others, so I opened the doors of our home to those who could be interested to meditate together.
+Later ZOOM meditation sessions took over.

 My meditation practice is Universal, it is not attached to any particular technique… My understanding of the wisdom comes from the Buddha teachings, which is not to confuse with religious worshiping.
 The real Dhamma (Buddhist philosophical teaching) is about experiencing and knowing the life by each one individually.